-This post may contains affiliate links, which means I receive a small commission at no cost to you.
+This post may contain affiliate links, which helps us to continue providing relevant content and we receive a small commission at no cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read the full disclosure here.

-This post may contains affiliate links, which means I receive a small commission at no cost to you.
-Please read the full disclosure here.Hi!
+Hi!
 Today, I have Kathryn Marr who is the co-founder and Chief Creative Officer of Blue Ivory Creative.
 Her insights on branding, SEO, domains, website, and digital advertising.
 Where you should spend and what you should consider.
-Great insights!
+Great expert advice on making financial decisions when marketing your business.
 Enjoy this guest post!

 Starting a business comes with a lot of important decisions that need to be made right away – from licenses and bank accounts, to designing products/services, coming up with branding, etc.

 Branding Your Business

 Branding is one of the important things you’ll need right when you get started.

 Even if you feel as though you can come up with a logo yourself, I would highly recommend hiring a designer.
 A graphic designer knows what will work best in your industry, understands what design elements entice the types of emotions that you want, and can create something for you that’s timeless.

 There are a lot of great designers out there, but also some that aren’t the best.
-Here are some things to consider when choosing a designer:

 - Don’t use cheap services like Fiverr.
 In many cases, the designers here use pre-existing logos that are modified slightly for your brand.
 And in most cases, you get what you pay for and end up with a cheap, ineffective logo design.